 The service animal's partner must maintain control of the animal (e.g. with a leash or harness) unless these devices interfere with the service animal's work or the individual's disability prevents using these devices.
 In such instances, the partner must maintain control through other means, such as voice or signal.
+The animal must also be housebroken.
+Note that an establishment can ask someone to remove a service dog from the premises if the animal is out of control or is not housebroken.2

-The animal must also be housebroken.1 Service animals can accompany their partners into public places.
+Service animals can accompany their partners into public places.

-U.S. state and local governments, businesses and nonprofit organizations that serve the public must allow service animals to accompany their partners in all areas of the facility where the public is allowed to go, with reasonable exceptions (e.g. where the animal's presence may compromise a sterile environment).1
+U.S. state and local governments, businesses and nonprofit organizations that serve the public must allow service animals to accompany their partners in all areas of the facility where the public is allowed to go, with reasonable exceptions (e.g. where the animal's presence may compromise a sterile environment).2